ubuntupunk/xcalc-themes/README.md

 # xcalc-themes
 I needed a decent calculator emulator on the command-line, to invoke via i3wm.
 I haven't found anything so far.
 But I guess xcalc will have to do for now.

-So here are some themes for the x.org calculator, still very crude!
+Here are some themes for the x.org calculator, still very crude!

 # Installation
 1. place themes in .xres or anywhere else you wish.